-As a team we regularly hold teaching and reflective sessions, and look to embed an open culture of learning through our governance.
-You will have regular supervision, and an appraisal that looks to support your development, helping you to think about what you would like to do after the fixed term ends.
+As a team we regularly hold teaching and reflective sessions and look to embed an open culture of learning through our governance.
+You will have regular supervision, and an appraisal that looks to support your development, helping you to think about what you would like to do after the secondment ends.

 Our family of over 3500 members of staff provide health and social care for over 400,000 people with mental ill health, physical ill health and learning disabilities across Hertfordshire, Buckinghamshire, and Norfolk, delivering these services within the community and several inpatient settings.
 We also deliver a range of nationally commissioned specialist services including Tier 4 services for children and young people, perinatal services, plus medium and low secure learning disabilities services.

 The care we provide makes a fantastic difference to the lives of our service users, their families and carers - everything is underpinned by choice, independence and equality, with our Trust values embedded throughout: